Self Insurance - Workers' Compensation

-An employer who wishes to self-insure for workers' compensation can become an individual self-insurer.
-Political subdivisions must also provide workers' compensation coverage to their employees, and they may elect to self-insure those benefits.
+An employer who wishes to self-insure for workers’ compensation can apply for the privilege to self-insure in New York.
+Political subdivisions must also provide workers’ compensation coverage to their employees, and they may elect to self-insure those benefits.

 An employer who wishes to self-insure on an individual basis for workers' compensation benefit must meet the following criteria to apply: